 If your main objective is to add to your wealth over a long time horizon and you want to plan for higher rates, “the conventional wisdom is to shorten your maturities,” Twight says.

-That might mean buying a so-called ladder of CDs with varying maturities measured more in months than years.
+That might mean buying a so-called ladder of CDs with varying maturities measured in months rather than years.
 If rates rise, this ladder could allow you to roll over your funds at higher rates as your CDs mature.
-If rates don't rise, you'll have sacrificed the higher return you might have received with longer maturities.
+If rates don’t rise, you’ll have sacrificed the higher return you might have received with longer maturities.
 A CD ladder calculator can help you maximize your returns.